Alexander Manly

-In August 1898 Manly published a controversial editorial objecting to stereotypes of black men as rapists of white women.
+In August 1898 Manly published a editorial objecting to lynchings and rejected stereotypes of black men as rapists of white women.
 He had earlier responded to a Rebecca Latimer Felton in Georgia who wrote about African-American males having relationships with white women.
 At the time, white Democrats were inflaming racial tensions and promoting white supremacy in a bid to regain power in the state legislature.
 They had lost control in the 1894 and 1896 elections to "fusion" candidates supported by a Republican and Populist coalition; these voters also elected Republican Daniel L. Russell as governor in 1896.
 When biracial fusionist candidates were elected to Wilmington's mayor and council, a secret committee of Democrats conducted the only successful coup d'état in United States history, now known as the Wilmington Insurrection of 1898, and overturned the city government.
 They also ran the Manly brothers out of town, threatening their lives; a large mob destroyed the printing press and burned down the newspaper offices; out of control, it also attacked black neighborhoods, killing an estimated 30-100 people and destroying much of what freedmen had built in the city.

 The Manly brothers were among the 2,100 blacks who permanently moved out of Wilmington after the riot, resulting in its becoming a majority-white city.
 The brothers moved briefly to Washington, D.C., helped by former Congressman George Henry White.
 He had moved to the city permanently after North Carolina passed legislation in 1899 to disenfranchise blacks in the state.
 Alex married Caroline Sadgwar at his house.
 Alex Manly and his wife moved to Philadelphia, where they had a family.
-(Frank Manly moved to Alabama and taught at Tuskegee University.)
-Alex Manly had to support his family as a painter, but remained politically active; he helped found The Armstrong Association, a precursor to the National Urban League, and was a member of the African-American newspaper council.
+Frank Manly moved to Alabama and taught at Tuskegee University.
+Alex Manly supported his family as a painter, but remained politically active; he helped found The Armstrong Association, a precursor to the National Urban League, and was a member of the African-American newspaper council.

 Early life

-Alexander Lightfoot Manly, called "Alex," was born in 1866 in Raleigh, North Carolina.
-Both of his parents were of mixed ancestry: his father was a freedman who, like many African Americans, possessed African and European ancestry, while his mother was a free woman of color of mixed European and African ancestry.
+Alexander Lightfoot Manly, called "Alex", was born in 1866 in Raleigh, North Carolina.
+Both of his parents were of mixed ancestry: his father was a freedman who, like many African Americans, possessed African ancestry and European ancestry, while his mother was a free woman of color of mixed European ancestry and African ancestry.
 Through his father's paternal line, Manly was a descendant of Governor Charles Manly and Corinne Manly, who was enslaved by the Governor.
 Among his siblings were brothers Frank G. and much younger Thomas Manly.

 After attending local schools, Alex Manly attended Hampton University, a historically black college in Virginia.
 He later moved to Wilmington, where he taught Sunday school at Chestnut Street Presbyterian Church.